CesarFlorian/CesarFlorian/README.md

 ### 📫 How to Reach Me

-- 📧 cesarfloriandelacruz@gmai.com
+- 📧 cesarfloriandelacruz@gmail.com

 ---

 ### ⚡ Fun Fact

-I strongly believe that clean code not only works better but is also more enjoyable to write
+I strongly believe that clean code not only works better but is also more enjoyable to write!